You are currently browsing the monthly archive for May 2010.

 Since we were so blatantly running a stop sign without even the remotest chance of actually stopping , any other traffic would have had no warning of the little red jellybean of a Saab suddenly appearing in a cloud of blue smoke in front of them.
 As hard as I’d been standing on the brake pedal before the stop sign, I now tried to shove the gas pedal through the floor, to get every one those 850 cc’s and 46 horses to keep us from becoming a hood ornament on a Kenworth.
 I didn’t take my foot off the gas or look back till I’d redlined it in third, and then I could breathe.

-Bert and I looked at each other in stunned silence.
-Our parents were not going to hear about this one, not for a long time.
+Nope, our parents were not going to hear about this one, not for a long time.

 But while I was writing this in an almost entirely Right Brained (creative) kind of way, the old Left Brain started getting curious – and started pestering me until I really got to thinking about the whole thing, the bouncing three times, the hitting the brakes three times, the “have we hit yet? ….
 I don’t think so…” and started to do some math.